Police: Call 100 when your immediate safety is at risk.

 Detailed list of professional resources in India provided by the US Embassy:

-Delhi Rape Crisis Cell: They will provide counselling as well; 24/7.
+Delhi Rape Crisis Cell: They will provide counseling as well; 24/7.

 India’s Definitions of Crimes